JaneliaSciComp/SongExplorer/README.md

 Browser`.
 These are created by the `Accuracy` button and controlled by the `P/Rs` variable at the time you quantified the accuracy.
-For convenience you can also just leave this text box as it was when freezing or classifying; all DeepSong needs is a filename in the logs folder from which in can parse "ckpt-\*".
+For convenience you can also just leave this text box as it was when freezing or classifying; all SongExplorer needs is a filename in the logs folder from which in can parse "ckpt-\*".
 You'll also need to specify which ".tf" files to threshold using the `TF Files` button.
 Again, for convenience, you can specify the ".wav" files too, and hence leave this as it was when classifying.